uis-dat320-fall16/course-info/policy.md

 will count negatively towards your lab grade.
 For each extra slip day used, your grade is reduced by 5 points.

+###Resubmission
+If any of the submitted lab handins are below passing level, you will be granted **one resubmission** per handin.
+Your grade will be reduced by

+* 5 points for the first resubmission
+* 10 points for the second resubmission
+* 20 points for the third resubmission

+A fourth resubmission will not be allowed, resulting in failing the lab.

 ##Approval Process

 Once you have passed the necessary tests for approval/grading of one of